 They could tell they were seeing heavy elements

 All of the ESO’s telescopes monitored the kilonova explosion at all available wavelengths.
 In particular, the X-shooter focused on wavelengths from the infrared through to ultraviolet.
 They could tell that they were seeing heavy elements.
-The researchers thought they might be seeing strontium right from the start, but they couldn’t isolate it.
+They thought they might be seeing strontium right from the start, but they couldn’t isolate it.

 Readers have probably heard of Strontium-90 from news reports about Fukushima or Chernobyl.
 Nuclear weapons also release Strontium-90.
 It’s one of the deadliest things we find in nuclear fallout because our bodies readily absorb it, and it’s highly radioactive.